 -Observe the seagulls!
 Like an unofficial… trademark for Cornwall, seagulls are literally everywhere!
 You can find them in towns, villages, parks, forests, fields, rivers, lakes and of course across the entire coastal line!
 They have inspired the local brands so much so they are now a vital element of Cornish design.
 However, do not be much distracted as they are really keen to steal your food / mobile phone/ pretty much anything!!

--Since we are talking about food… Eat pasties (aka pastries)!
+-Since we are talking about food… Eat pasties (or pastries)!
 There are more bakeries in a small town in Cornwall than one can find in an entire council in London!
 Cornish pastries are famous all over the UK, they are shaped like a “D” and are filled with beef, turnip, onions and potatoes.
 The vegetarian option I eat is with potatoes, onions, turnips and cheese and it is super delicious – like potatoes gratin in a crust!
 You can’t go wrong with a traditional genuine pasty and the locals have even formed a Cornish pasty association (oh yes!!) where you can find some interesting facts, the history behind it and of course a recipe!

 OK, I am officially hungry now!
 Please comment below your thoughts regarding this amazing and sometimes overlooked region while I am cooking 🙂 Would you pick up my recommended Cornwall Best Places as a first time visitor in here?
-Have you been here and you can recommend something?
+Have you been here and you can recommend anything else?

 Or just pin the post for later!